Economic history of the Philippines (1965–1986): Deficit spending and foreign loans

 The government deficit was 70% higher than that of the Macapagal administration.
 In order to cover the shortfall, Marcos relied heavily on foreign loans.

 Marcos had defined performance as "Rice, Roads and Schoolbuildings".
-Loans mostly funded the construction of 1,201 km of new asphalt roads compared to the Macapagal administration which only managed to build 70; 2,124 km of gravel roads were built versus Macapagal' 118; and 15,831 lineal meters of bridges versus only 651.
+Loans mostly funded the construction of 1,201 km of new asphalt roads compared to the Macapagal administration which only managed to build 70; 2,124 km of gravel roads were built versus Macapagal' 118; and 15,831 linear meters of bridges versus only 651.
 Marcos constructed 38,705 permanent school buildings and 58,745 prefabricated school buildings in his first three years, versus Macapagal's 400 classrooms.

 Marcos benefitted from his predecessors’ investments in rice production.
 The International Rice Research Institute had been conceived in Garcia’s term, and under Macapagal, work on a higher yield rice variety, IR8, began.
 This variety was introduced under Marcos as "Miracle Rice" and produced a boom in rice production so large that the Philippines was able to export US$5.9 million worth of rice in 1968.